unit8co/vegans/README.md

 - `save_images_every`: Determines after how many batches sample images and loss curves should be saved.
 String indicating fraction or multiples of epoch can be given.
 I.e. "0.25e" = four times per epoch, "2e" after two epochs.
 Images will be saved in subdirectory `save.folder`+"/images".
 Default: None
 - `save_losses_every`: Determines after how many batches the losses should be calculated and saved.
 Figure is shown after `save_images_every` .
 String indicating fraction or multiples of epoch can be given.
 I.e. "0.25e" = four times per epoch, "2e" after two epochs.
 Default: "1e"
 - `enable_tensorboard`: Determines after how many batches a message should be printed to the console informing about the current state of training.
 Tensorboard information will be saved in subdirectory `save.folder`+"/tensorboard".
 Default: True

+All of the GAN objects inherit from a `AbstractGenerativeModel` base class.
+When building any such GAN, you must pass generator / decoder as well as discriminator / encoder networks (some `torch.nn.Module`), as well as a the dimensions of the latent space `z_dim` and input dimension of the images `x_dim`.

 Useful methods of all models are: